 Mau, malvado, grave, duro, difícil, exagerado, travesso, incômodo, perigoso.

-1. a.
 Having a wick; -- used chiefly in composition; as, a two-wicked lamp.

-2. a.
 Evil in principle or practice; deviating from morality; contrary to the moral or divine law; addicted to vice or sin; sinful; immoral; profligate; -- said of persons and things; as, a wicked king; a wicked woman; a wicked deed; wicked designs.

-3. a.
 Cursed; baneful; hurtful; bad; pernicious; dangerous.

 Ludicrously or sportively mischievous; disposed to mischief; roguish

 evil similar term, vicious similar term, heavy similar term, iniquitous similar term, sinful similar term, ungodly similar term, irreclaimable similar term, irredeemable similar term, unredeemable similar term, unreformable similar term, nefarious similar term, villainous similar term, peccable similar term, peccant similar term, evil related term, immoral related term, impious related term, unrighteous related term, wrong related term, virtuous antonym adj, sinful, unholy, unrighteous similar term adj, severe, terrible, intense similar term adj, impish, implike, mischievous, pixilated, prankish, puckish, playful similar term adj, disgusting, disgustful, distasteful, foul, loathly, loathsome, repellent, repellant, repelling, revolting, skanky, yucky, offensive similar term